GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 2. Run `.build\msi\make.ps1 New-MSI`
 3. The MSI file will be generated in the `dist` folder

 Alternatively, you can generate a [googet](https://github.com/google/googet) package by running `make build-googet`.
-This is the packaging method used to install the Collector on GCE VMs.
+This is the packaging method used to install the Collector on Windows GCE VMs.

 ## Running build commands in Docker